How To Make This 4 Ingredients Pie Crust, Watch Now

 Note: Click on the photo to see the description

-- In a food processor, place the flour, salt, and sugar and process until combined.
+- Dry Ingredients: In a food processor, place the flour, salt, and sugar and process until combined.

-- Pour 1/4 cup (60 ml) of ice water in a slow, steady stream, through the feed tube until the dough starts to clump together when pinched (it should not be a solid ball of dough).
-Add remaining water, if necessary.
+- Water: Pour 1/4 cup (60 ml) of ice water in a slow, steady stream, through the feed tube until the dough starts to clump together when pinched.
+Add remaining water, if necessary until it comes together.
 Do not process more than about 30 seconds.
 You want to still have small pieces of butter , this is what will make it flakey.

-- Divide the dough into two equal pieces, flatten each portion into a 5 inch (12 cm) disk, cover with plastic wrap, and refrigerate for 30 – 60 minutes, or until firm enough to roll out.
+- Wrap & Chill: Turn the dough out onto your work surface and gather to form a disk.
+Divide the dough into two equal pieces, flatten each portion into a 5 inch (12 cm) disk, cover with plastic wrap, and refrigerate for 30 – 60 minutes, or until firm enough to roll out.
 (This will chill the butter and allow the gluten in the flour to relax.)
 At this point you can also freeze the dough for about a month.
 Defrost the dough in the refrigerator for several hours or even overnight before using.

-- When the pastry is rolled to the desired size, lightly roll pastry around your rolling-pin, dusting off any excess flour as you roll.
+- Transfer in a Pie Pan: When the pastry is rolled to the desired size, lightly roll pastry around your rolling-pin, dusting off any excess flour as you roll.
 Unroll onto the top of your pie pan.
 Never pull the pastry or you will get shrinkage (shrinkage is caused by too much pulling of the pastry when placing it in the pan).

-- Gently lay in pan and with a small floured piece of pastry or with your fingertips, lightly press the pastry onto the bottom and up the sides of the pan.
+- Flute & Design the Edges: Gently lay in pan and with a small floured piece of pastry or with your fingertips, lightly press the pastry onto the bottom and up the sides of the pan.
 Flute the edges of the pastry or use the tines of a fork to seal the pastry.
 If possible, chill the pie crust before filling and baking.
 The pastry is now ready to use.

 Makes two – 9 inch (23 cm) pie crusts.
 Preparation time 30 minutes.